shingocat/lrscaf/README.md

 <b>Building LRScaf project</b><br>
 ################################################################################<br>
 There are two ways to build and run this project:
 <li>There is a jar package named LRScaf-&ltversion&gt.jar under target folder in releases.
-User could run it with command: <i>"java -jar LRScaf-&ltversion&gt.jar -x &ltconfigure.xml&gt"</i>.
-The details of configuration XML file are described below.</li>
+User could run it with command (The details of configuration XML file are described below.): </li>
+<i>"java -jar LRScaf-&ltversion&gt.jar -x &ltconfigure.xml&gt"</i>.
 <li>If you want to compile the source code by yourself, you could download the source code and then compile and build this project by maven &lthttps://maven.apache.org/&gt in following steps:</li>
 # 1. download the latest releases version and unzip the package<br>
 <i>unzip lrscaf-&ltversion&gt.zip</i><br>
 # 2. change the working folder<br>
 <i>cd lrscaf-&ltversion&gt</i><br>
-# 3. complie source code and package the project, and a jar package named LRScaf-&ltversion&gt.jar would be under the target folder.<br>
+# 3. complie source code and package the project, and a jar package named <br>
+# LRScaf-&ltversion&gt.jar would be under the target folder.
 <i>mvn package</i><br>
 <br>
 ################################################################################<br>